Harshad-Panwar/Netflix-GPT/README.md

   6) Personalized GPT Search:
      * Utilize the GPT-powered search feature to get personalized movie recommendations based on your preferences and viewing history.

+  7) State Management with Redux:
+       * Redux manages the application's state, ensuring a seamless and efficient data flow throughout the app.
+       * This includes handling user authentication states, movie data fetching, and user preferences, making the app robust and scalable.

-  7) Tailwind CSS Styling:
+  8) Tailwind CSS Styling:
      * The app is styled using Tailwind CSS, offering a modern, responsive, and visually appealing design.

-  8) Multilingual Support:
+  9) Multilingual Support:
      * Netflixx-GPT includes multilingual features, allowing users to browse the app in their preferred language for a more personalized experience.

 # User Journey:
   1) Sign In/Sign Up:
-    New users can easily sign up, while returning users can sign in with their credentials.
+     * New users can easily sign up while returning users can sign in with credentials.
 The Firebase-backed authentication ensures a smooth and secure login process.

   2) Browse Movies:
-    After logging in, users are greeted with a homepage displaying movie lists categorized by genres, trends, and user preferences.
+     * After logging in, users are greeted with a homepage displaying movie lists categorized by genres, trends, and user preferences.

   3) Watch Trailers:
-    Clicking on any movie card allows users to watch its trailer, helping them decide if it’s worth their time.
+     * Clicking on any movie card allows users to watch its trailer, helping them decide if it’s worth their time.

   4) Get Recommendations:
-    For personalized movie suggestions, users can engage with the ChatGPT feature by simply asking for recommendations based on their tastes.
+     * Users can use the ChatGPT feature to make personalised movie suggestions by asking for recommendations based on their tastes.

+  5) Manage State with Redux:
+     * Redux handles the state of user sessions, movie data, and more, providing a consistent and reliable user experience.

-  5) Multilingual Experience:
+  6) Multilingual Experience:
-    Users can switch the app's language to their preference, making it accessible to a global audience.
+     * Users can switch the app's language to their preference, making it accessible to a global audience.

-Netflixx-GPT aims to provide a seamless and engaging movie browsing experience by merging the best of streaming UI with advanced AI-driven recommendations.
-Whether you're looking for your next movie night pick or just browsing, Netflixx-GPT ensures you'll always find something worth watching.
+Netflixx-GPT aims to provide a seamless and engaging movie browsing experience by merging the best streaming UI with advanced AI-driven recommendations.
+Whether looking for your next movie night pick or browsing, Netflixx-GPT ensures you'll always find something worth watching.

 # App Preview